Concessions in New South Wales

 - PCC holders

-- holders of a Veteran Gold Card embossed with 'war widow/er' 'TPI', 'EDA' or 'Intermediate Rate'
+- holders of a Veteran Gold Card embossed with 'war widow', 'TPI' or 'EDA'

-- veterans receiving disability pension at the Temporarily Totally Incapacitated (TTI) rate.
+- veterans receiving a Disability Compensation Payment at the Temporarily Totally Incapacitated (TTI) rate or the Intermediate rate.

 For more information, contact:

 - Sydney Water Corporation on 13 20 92 or visit Sydney Water

 - Hunter Water Corporation on 1300 657 657 or visit Hunter Water

 Local councils provide rebates on rates to eligible pensioners.

 For more information, contact your local council.

 Low Income (Energy) Rebate

 The NSW Government provides an energy rebate for people on low incomes.
 This rebate is paid by the electricity supplier and will be shown on your bill.